trailblazer/reform/README.md

 It defines the validations and the object graph to be run.

 In future versions and with the upcoming [Trailblazer framework](https://github.com/apotonick/trailblazer), contracts can be inherited from forms, representers, and cells, and vice-versa.
+Actually this already works with representer inheritance - let me know if you need help.

 ### Using Contracts